 Back claims up with evidence

 To improve the chances of success, the tenant’s claims should all be backed up by evidence.
-A claim that has no evidence isn’t irrelevant, but it’s important to consider whether it’s worthwhile bringing a weak claim and work out where to prioritise putting energy.
+A claim that has no evidence isn’t irrelevant, but it is important to consider whether it is worth the time and energy to bring a weak claim that may not go in the tenant's favour.

 Witnesses